Bennie McRae: Professional football

 McRae was selected by the Chicago Bears in the second round (21st overall pick) of the 1962 NFL draft.
 He signed with the Bears in June 1962, and went on to play nine seasons for the Bears from 1962 to 1970, principally at the cornerback position.
 In October 1966, McRae was named the NFL's Defensive Player of the Week after intercepting two Johnny Unitas passes and knocking down several others to lead the Bears to an upset victory over the Baltimore Colts.
 One of his interceptions was made seven yards into the end zone and was followed by a 53-yard runback.
 In nine seasons with the Bears, McRae had 27 interceptions, including six during the 1963 NFL season.
 He also held the Bears' franchise record with four interceptions returned for touchdowns.

 In September 1971, the Bears traded McRae and Bob Hyland to the New York Giants in exchange for the Giants' No. 1 pick in the 1972 NFL draft.
 McRae appeared in eight games for the Giants during the 1971 NFL season.

-Later years
+Later life

 After retiring from football, McRae went into the construction business as the proprietor of McRae Construction Co. in Newport News.
 In 1973, he left the contracting business to focus on developing plans for housing projects.

 McRae was married, and he and his wife, Suzanne, had seven children.
 McRae died in 2012 due to an illness at age 72.